Susann Carmen Jagodzińska (1990)

 MASTERCLASS & MENTORING PROGRAMMS

-Mentoring Program with "Les amis du National Museum of Woman in the Arts", in Washington D.C., USA.
-2026
+Mentoring Program with "Les amis du National Museum of Woman in the Arts", 2026

 "Fortnight" Mentoring with Ilias Georgiadis.
 2025/2026